SAhmadUmass/zendeskclone4/makingRESTendpoints.md

   2. The payload shape (fields required for POST or PUT).
   3. The possible responses (success and error).

-• Put this in your project’s README, a dedicated API.md file, or any wiki.
+• Put this in your project's README, a dedicated API.md file, or any wiki.
 This makes life easier for future devs or third-party integrations.

 ---

 ## 7. (Optional) Add Role-Based Checks in Code

 • If you want to do role checks inside route handlers (in addition to or instead of RLS), do the following:
-  1. Query the “profiles” table to get the user’s role.
+  1. Query the "profiles" table to get the user's role.
   2. If role !== 'admin', for example, skip or limit certain functionality.
   3. Return an error if the user is not allowed to perform an action.